meeoh/Kwhydro-tracker/README.md

 # Kwhydro-tracker

-Script to read the percentage change from provident meterconnex's website.
+Script to read the amount of hydro used in the past day on https://www.kwhydro.on.ca/en/index.asp.
 Currently messages the result over telegram via the telegram adapter.
 Any other adapters should implement the sendMessage method, then can be swapped out easily in `index.js`.
 The default implementation simply changes the period of time to day and reads the percentage increase/decrease compared to the previous day.

 ## Setup